 As a result, the Issuer's obligations under the Notes will be effectively subordinated to all existing and future obligations of its direct and indirect subsidiaries.
 All claims of creditors of these subsidiaries, including trade creditors, lenders and all other creditors, will have priority as to the assets of the subsidiaries over claims of the Issuer and the Issuer's creditors, including holders of Notes.
 As of 31 December 2013, we had total bank loans and overdrafts of HK\$2,202.9 million (S\$359.4 million), all of which was third-party debt of our subsidiaries.
-Subject to compliance with the financial covenants therein, the trust deed constituting the Notes (the "Trust Deed") does not contain any restrictions on the ability of the Issuer's subsidiaries could dilute the shareholding interest of the Issuer in such subsidiaries.
+Subject to compliance with the financial covenants therein, the trust deed constituting the Notes (the "Trust Deed") does not contain any restrictions on the ability of the Issuer or its respective subsidiaries to incur additional indebtedness.
+In addition, issues of equity interests by the Issuer's subsidiaries could dilute the shareholding interest of the Issuer in such subsidiaries.